ambachtelijk/261claim/README.md

 261claim.eu is a webbased app built on ExpressJS.

 ## Dependencies
 Make sure the following dependencies have been installed on the target machine and are accessible from the project folder.
+All the Node.js specific dependencies are defined by `package.json` and don't require separate installation.

 * Node.js
 * NPM (node package manager)
-* MySQL
+* MySQL server
 * Nodemon (optional)

 ## Installation
-Make sure to have NodeJS and NPM installed

-1. Pull this project from GitHub
+1. Pull this project from GitHub.
-2. Run `npm install` in the project directory
+2. Run `npm install` in the project directory.
-3. Create a MySQL database and add the credentials in JSON format to `configs/db.json`
+3. Create a MySQL database and add the credentials in JSON format to `configs/db.json`.
-4. Run `node mysql.install.js` (file is not yet included, so don't bother trying)
+4. Run `node mysql.install.js` (file is not yet included, so don't bother trying).
-5. Run `nodemon bin/www` from the project directory
+5. Run `nodemon bin/www` from the project directory.
 6. By default the app runs locally on port 3000.
 Go to `http://localhost:3000` in your web browser.
-Replace `localhost` with the IP address of your server, if the app has been installed remotely
+Replace `localhost` with the IP address of your server, if the app has been installed remotely.
-7. Enjoy :)
+7. Enjoy :).

 ## Routing
 A custom routing schedule has been implemented in `router.js` to support autodiscovery of valid routes.
 Typically, a route has the structure `/<directories>/<controller>/<action>/<params>`.
 It takes the request path and splits it.
 Next, the following logic is applied: